jeanm/lijspell/README.md

 # Building a spellchecker for Ligurian verbs

-This repository contains a minimal spellcher for the present indicative tense of Ligurian verbs belonging to the first conjugation (infinitive ending in _-â_).
+This repository contains a minimal spellchecker for the present indicative tense of Ligurian verbs belonging to the first conjugation (infinitive ending in _-â_).

 ## First conjugation basics